ahelland/Cloud-Native-DevLab/README.md

 _02_Monitoring_
 We install Prometheus, Grafana and Jaeger.
 Loadbalancers for all three are also created (if you want), but not DNS names.

+_03_Azure_Policy_
+We create a service principal (with a "Policy Writer" role) and use this to enable Azure Policy in our cluster.

 ## Q & A
 Q: Why not Docker Desktop, minikube, or a number of other distros?